 - Assess, design and implement all environmental, workplace safety, and fire safety training for the campus community.
 Oversee campus environmental regulatory compliance.
 Issue/review permits as required. - Conduct fire, AED and workplace safety building inspections per requirements.
-Provide campus community with CPR/AED and First Aid training. - Develop a pro-active working relationship with all departments as it relates to safety and regulatory compliance. - Foster support and ensure compliance as it relates to working with outside contractors on the Fredonia campus. - Provide support and guidance for environmental and safety related concerns posed by all members of the University. - Maintain a campus-wide Safety Data Sheet file (SDS Online) for every hazardous material used or stored on campus.
-Identify waste streams and assure proper disposal methods. - Provide guidance and oversight in the proper management and disposal of industrial, hazardous, universal, electronic, biological and radiological wastes generated on campus. - Foster a team approach to working with the varying University departments to ensure chemical security and assist in the management of chemical emergency response. - Develop, maintain and implement the campus Emergency Response Plan. - Oversee training and functionality of the campus Incident Management Team as well as other key campus individuals and departments as they pertain to Emergency Response. - Provide ergonomic workplace assessments and recommendations as requested. - Provide guidance and direction as requested in relation to NYS Fire Code. - Monitor and coordinate pesticide application certifications. - Provide leadership to the Sustainability Committee. - Provide leadership to the Campus Safety Committee. - Calculate occupancy and square footage to meet occupancy needs in areas of public assembly on campus.
+Provide campus community with CPR/AED and First Aid training. - Develop a pro-active working relationship with all departments as it relates to safety and regulatory compliance. - Foster support and ensure compliance as it relates to working with outside contractors on the Fredonia campus.

+- Maintain a campus-wide Safety Data Sheet file (SDS Online) for every hazardous material used or stored on campus.
+Identify waste streams and assure proper disposal methods. - Provide guidance and oversight in the proper management and disposal of industrial, hazardous, universal, electronic, biological and radiological wastes generated on campus. - Foster a team approach to working with the varying University departments to ensure chemical security and assist in the management of chemical emergency response. - Develop, maintain and implement the campus Emergency Response Plan. - Oversee training and functionality of the campus Incident Management Team as well as other key campus individuals and departments as they pertain to Emergency Response. - Provide ergonomic workplace assessments and recommendations as requested. - Provide guidance and direction as requested in relation to NYS Fire Code. - Monitor and coordinate pesticide application certifications. - Provide leadership to the Sustainability Committee. - Provide leadership to the Campus Safety Committee. - Calculate occupancy and square footage to meet occupancy needs in areas of public assembly on campus. - Oversee and manage the campus FredRide carpooling program.

-- Oversee and manage the campus FredRide carpooling program. - Complete reports for Executive Order 4 and 18, NYS Environmental Self-Audit, DERA, CLERY, Part 2014, Annual Hazardous Waste, Pesticide Applicator, Cooling Tower Inspection, and other required reports. - Serve on various COVID-19 response committees. - Administer the Campus COVID-19 Surveillance Pool Testing Program
+Complete reports for Executive Order 22, NYS Environmental Self-Audit, DERA, CLERY, Part 2014, Annual Hazardous Waste, Pesticide Applicator, Cooling Tower Inspection, and other required reports.

-In fiscal year 2021-2022 Environmental Health & Safety & Sustainability consisted of one full-time Director who maintains general responsibility for the department, reviews and updates campus safety programs and policies, manages all regulated campus waste streams, files required annual reports, provides strategic direction on environmental sustainability issues for the campus, administers the CPR/AED and First Aid training programs, acts as the campus Code Compliance Officer, and is the designated Campus Safety Monitor for COVID-19.
+In fiscal year 2022-2023 Environmental Health & Safety & Sustainability consisted of one full-time Director who maintains general responsibility for the department, reviews and updates campus safety programs and policies, manages all regulated campus waste streams, files required annual reports, provides strategic direction on environmental sustainability issues for the campus, administers the CPR/AED and First Aid training programs, and acts as the campus Code Compliance Officer.
 A part-time Fire Systems and Codes Coordinator and dedicated student oversee campus fire safety including monthly and annual inspections of fire systems, annual state fire inspection, fire extinguisher trainings, and AED management.
 A part-time Emergency Planning Coordinator develops a robust campus Emergency Response Program and oversees employee training on emergency planning and response.
-A shared part-time Secretary provides the administrative support for the department including procurement processes, paperwork, and general office support.

 - Inspected, tagged, and serviced over 1,200 fire extinguishers, 855+ pull stations, and 111 AED's located throughout the campus. - Conducted annual State fire inspection.
 This inspection encompasses the entire campus and its off-site buildings.
 The inspection normally takes two and a half weeks to complete.
 There are additional days for re-inspecting the non-compliance areas.
-EH&S&S also coordinates with responsible campus departments to ensure all non-compliance issues are abated. - Chaired and participated in several campus committees including the campus Reopening Steering Committee, Sustainability Committee, CSEA Labor Management, Radiation Safety, and Campus Safety Committee. - Completed required safety training for key campus constituencies including Hazard Communication/Right-To-Know training for the Faculty Student Association and Fire Safety training for Residence Life Directors and Assistants in conjunction with the Office of Fire Prevention and Control. - Organized and administrated the campus COVID-19 surveillance testing program - Assisted with compliance on various campus projects including the removal of underground storage tanks and confined space operations.
+EH&S&S also coordinates with responsible campus departments to ensure all non-compliance issues are abated. - Chaired and participated in several campus committees including the campus Reopening Steering Committee, Sustainability Committee, CSEA Labor Management, Radiation Safety, and Campus Safety Committee. - Completed required safety training for key campus constituencies including Hazard Communication/Right-To-Know training for the Faculty Student Association and Fire Safety training for Residence Life Directors and Assistants in conjunction with the Office of Fire Prevention and Control. - Maintained Stop-the-Bleed traumatic bleeding kits in all campus AED units and added Naloxone Overdose Kits in all cabinets.